CraftomeCJ/learningJournal/May2022/learningJournal20220512.md

 - try to practice these 9 principles for 52 weeks:
   1. Understand the Basics;
   2. Write Easy To Understand And Logical Programming Codes
-  3. Try Analyzing my Code
+  3. Try Analyzing my own Code
-  4. Read As Many Books I Can
+  4. Read As Many Books and tech articles as I Can
   5. Talking to a fellow programmer
   6. Help others In Solving Their Problems
   7. Contribution to Open Source and Signing-up mailing lists